Martin-Seysen/order_monster/axis_orbits/readme.txt

 Introduction
 ============
-This is the accompanying python code for the paper "The Order of the Monster Finite Simple Group" by Gerald Hoehn and Martin Seysen.
+This is the accompanying Python code for the paper "The Order of the Monster Finite Simple Group" by Gerald Hoehn and Martin Seysen.